-An easy way to update your wedding cake is to forgo the traditional round tiers and choose square tiers, instead.
+An easy way to update your wedding cake is to forgo the traditional round tiers and choose a square shape instead.
 With clean, crisp lines and perfect 90-degree angles, there’s something fresh and sophisticated about a modern, pared-down confection.
-Wedding cakes with square layers are especially eye-catching so if you’re planning a contemporary-style celebration, then a modern cake will perfectly complement the wedding aesthetic.
+Wedding cakes with square layers are especially eye-catching, so if you’re planning a contemporary-style celebration, then a modern cake will perfectly complement the wedding aesthetic.

 From geometric designs to sleek ruffles, take a look at some of our favorite square-shaped confections.

 Elements mimicking flow and movement, like ruffles, are an easy way to add a playful touch to a traditional all-white cake.
-This simple-yet-chic design drew inspiration from the bride’s gown, which featured a one-shouldered bodice with soft ruffles that gently fluttered as she moved.
+This simple-yet-chic design was inspired by the bride’s gown, which featured a one-shouldered bodice with soft ruffles that gently fluttered as she moved.

-This gold-and-grey confection features modern marbled tiers and cherry-blossom branches fashioned from gum paste.
-Varying the heights of the square-shaped tiers adds visual interest, while the intricate, gold piped lines give the overall design some subtle Mondrian-esque vibes.
+This gold-and-gray confection features modern marbled tiers and cherry blossom branches fashioned from gum paste.
+Varying the heights of the square-shaped tiers adds visual interest, while the intricate, gold-piped lines give the overall design some subtle Mondrian-esque vibes.

 Tiered, squared edges are an easy way to make an all-white cake a lot more striking.
 The bottom tier of this crisp, white cake features a subtle lace pattern pressed into the fondant.
 This cake, embellished with a handful of fresh blooms, proves that even with the subtlest of details, a square wedding cake is sure to be a stunner.

 This all-white wedding cake is anything but basic.
-Keeping things modern and interesting are the triangle-shaped fondant panels affixed to the tiers, as well as the trio of sculptural sugar cattleya orchids.
-Doesn't this cake look like an origami masterpiece?
+Keeping things modern and interesting are the triangle-shaped fondant panels affixed to the tiers and the trio of sculptural sugar cattleya orchids.
+This cake looks like an origami masterpiece.

 Topped With Fruit